wjakew/aim/README.md

 3. /widgets - space for your widgets
 4. /home - glance window for your "kaban like" task view
 5. /coding - new space for coding task - rich task object
+6. /workspace - space for creating floating windows with widgets

 ### Deployment